-A low white blood cell count usually means your body isn't making enough white blood cells.
-It can increase your risk of all sorts of infections.
+A low white blood cell count usually means your body is not making enough white blood cells.
+It can increase your risk of getting infections.

 - some cancers, like leukaemia

 - infections such as HIV or hepatitis